Odd Squad: Other media

+There have been two movie adaptations of the series.
+The first, Odd Squad: The Movie, premiered with a one-day theatrical showing in Canada before premiering on PBS Kids on August 1, 2016.
+A second film, Odd Squad: World Turned Odd, was released on PBS Kids in 2018.

 Several Odd Squad themed video games have been created for the PBS Kids website and TVO Kids.
 An official series tie-in book titled: 'The Odd Squad Agent's Handbook' was released in 2020.
 It was written by the show's creators, Tim McKeon and Adam Peltzman.

 Merchandise

-In the United States, Sinking Ship Entertainment signed a deal with St. Louis based company Really Big Coloring Books to manufacture and distribute Odd Squad books with the publisher launching coloring books at Walmart, Amazon and PBS affiliate e-commerce sites.
+In the United States, Sinking Ship Entertainment signed a deal with St. Louis-based company Really Big Coloring Books to manufacture and distribute Odd Squad books with the publisher launching coloring books at Walmart, Amazon and PBS affiliate e-commerce sites.